Alex-Di-On/BehanceHelperBot/README.md

 ### WARNING!

 You can see my flowchart.
 You will find it in main directory.
-You can use it in Telegram: t.me/BehanceHelperBot
+You can use Bot in Telegram: t.me/BehanceHelperBot

 ### License